neimad/travis-python/README.md

 To be able to use _travis-python_, the Travis machine needs to be configured to be able to run in the three operating systems.

-The easiest way to do it is to [import][travis-config-imports] the shared configuration snippet:
+The easiest way to do it is to [import the shared configuration snippet]:

 ```yaml
 import: